rebing/graphql-laravel/README.md

 ### Directives

+Using schema directives to transform schema types, fields, and arguments.
+See [Using schema directives](https://www.apollographql.com/docs/apollo-server/schema/directives/) for more informations

-Place directives in your graphql config file, example:
+Create and place directives in your graphql config file, example and setup your _defaultFieldResolver_ in order to execute the directives:

 ```
 // [...]

     'schemas' => [
         'default' => [
             'query' => [],